renaudjenny/TellTime/privacy.md

 # Privacy Policy

 This policy applies to all information collected or submitted on Renaud Jenny apps for iPhone, iPad and any other devices and platforms.
-For now, there is just one App available: Tell Time UK on iOS.

 ## Information we collect